comolinac/myscripts/README.md

 To enable both Wayland and Fractional scaling, after running the script follow these steps:

-1) Edit GDM configuration to enble Wayland
+1) Edit GDM configuration to enable Wayland

   a. sudo nano /etc/gdm/custom.conf